 Hot Flashes and Health

-Only a doctor can diagnose the cause of your hot and cold symptoms, but these flashes are very often caused by anxiety.
-If you haven't yet, click here to take my free anxiety test and learn more about anxiety and hot flashes.
+Only a doctor can diagnose the cause of your hot and cold symptoms, but these flashes may be caused by anxiety.

 The Hot And Cold Experience